Matheus-Rodrigues-Araujo/Calculator-App/README.md

 ------------ About -----------------

-This is a simple calculator app that i've made.
-The application is almost complete, It just needs a little improvement in its responsiveness for different screen sizes with media queries.
+This is a simple calculator app I made.
+This program can solve the most common mathematical expressions in our daily lives.

 ------------ Tecnologies ------------
 * HTML